 This post may contain affiliate links.
 Please read our disclosure policy.

-I know, if you’ve never tried fermenting before, you might be mistaken for thinking it’s a terribly technical, difficult process.
-While that may be true in some cases (like caring for kombucha SCOBYs), honey ferments are surprisingly simple!
-It’s fairly hard to “mess up”, and requires no fancy equipment/tools!
-I’ve already shared a method for honey fermented garlic, now it’s the turn of this honey fermented ginger and lemon!
+If you’ve never tried fermenting before, you might think it’s a terribly technical, difficult process.
+While that may be true in some cases (like caring for kombucha DIY SCOBYs), honey ferments are surprisingly simple!
+It’s fairly hard to “mess up” and requires no fancy tools!
+I’ve already shared my fermented garlic honey recipe; now let’s make honey fermented ginger and lemon!

-One of my favorite ways to soothe myself at the first sign of illness is to whip up a big mug of ginger tea with lemon and honey.
-By preparing this honey fermented ginger, you can avoid having to do this from scratch each time!
-However, you don’t have to be ill to enjoy this honey and lemon fermented honey either.
+One of my favorite ways to soothe myself at the first sign of illness is to whip up a big mug of fresh ginger tea with lemon and honey.
+By preparing this fermented honey ginger, you can avoid having to do this from scratch each time!
+However, you don’t have to be ill to enjoy this honey-fermented ginger and lemon.
+The combination of lemon, honey, and ginger is also a delicious addition to meals, dressings, sauces, and marinades!

 Want to save this recipe?

 It’s important to note that all three ingredients have a very long list of potential health benefits.
-Ginger alone contains anti-inflammatory and antioxidant properties and is known to help remedy stomach issues and fight colds/flu while also improving brain and heart health.
+Ginger alone contains anti-inflammatory and antioxidant properties and is known to help remedy stomach issues and fight colds and flu while also improving brain and heart health.

-Meanwhile, raw honey boasts similar benefits including antibacterial/antiviral and antioxidant properties.
-It also contains gut-friendly enzymes that are good for promoting healthy gut flora and can help boost immunity and fight infection.
-You can read more about the top health benefits of raw honey here.
+Meanwhile, raw honey boasts similar benefits, including antibacterial/antiviral and antioxidant properties.
+It also contains gut-friendly enzymes that promote healthy gut flora and can help boost immunity and fight infection.

-So, as you can imagine, the lemon ginger honey combination is a goldmine of health benefits!
+So, as you can imagine, the combination of lemon, ginger, and honey is a goldmine of health benefits!

 How does the honey fermentation work?

-The way the fermented honey works is all down to the ingredients used.
-Raw honey (that’s unpasteurized) still contains the various naturally occurring enzymes and, specifically yeast.
-When combined with enough water to reach a moisture content of 19-20%, this kickstarts the fermentation process of the honey.
-In a commercial way, this is how “mead” is made, eventually.
+The magic of fermented honey lies in its ingredients.
+Raw honey (that’s unpasteurized) contains naturally occurring enzymes and yeast.
+When combined with enough water to reach a moisture content of 19-20%, this kickstarts the fermentation process.
+This is the same basic principle behind making “mead.”

-While honey already contains around 16/17% water, the sugars in the honey pull the liquid from the ingredients placed in it (in this case ginger and lemon), which helps reach the 20% and begin fermenting.
-If your ingredients aren’t “wet” enough, you can top it up with extra water, too!
-(See I told you, easy!)
-This process is further helped by extra natural yeast which is found on the vegetables and fruits added to the fermenting honey.
+While honey already contains around 16-17% water, the sugars in the honey pull the liquid from the ingredients (in this case, ginger and lemon), helping to reach the 20% needed for fermentation.
+If your ingredients aren’t “wet” enough, you can add a bit of extra water.
+The natural yeast found in fruits and vegetables also aids in the fermentation process.

-Once the fermentation process begins, your ingredients are becoming preserved and you get a delicious fermented honey lemon ginger!
+Once fermentation begins, your ingredients are preserved, and you end up with a delicious fermented honey lemon ginger.
 Simple!

-• Honey: it’s important to use raw, unpasteurized honey.
-Pasteurized honey won’t ferment as the microbes are killed in the processing.
+- Honey: Use raw, unpasteurized honey.
+Pasteurized honey won’t ferment because the microbes needed for fermentation are killed during processing.

-You also need a jar.
-Make sure to use one that is wide enough to fit whole slices of lemon and has a lid.
-A wooden spoon or skewer is also a good idea for mixing the fermenting ingredients (avoid metal).
+You’ll also need a jar that is wide enough to fit whole lemon slices and has a lid.
+A wooden spoon or skewer is useful for mixing the fermenting ingredients (avoid using metal).

 Step 1: Prepare the ginger and lemon

 First, sterilize the jar you plan to use for the fermented honey recipe.
-To do so, wash the jars and lids in hot soapy water, rinsing well.
-Then place the jars (no rubber or plastic parts) in a pre-heated oven for ten minutes at 325ºF/160ºC to completely dry.
-Some dishwashers also come with a “sterilize” setting.
+To do so, wash the jar and lid in hot, soapy water, rinsing well.
+Then, place the jars (no rubber or plastic parts) in a preheated oven for ten minutes at 325ºF/160ºC to dry completely.
+Some dishwashers also come with a “sterilize” setting and you can use that.

 Wash the lemon and peel the ginger.
-Then, with a sharp knife or mandoline (even better for even slices), thinly slice the lemon and ginger.
-I used a peeler for the ginger, but thicker knife/mandoline slices will work too.
+Then, thinly slice the lemon and ginger with a sharp knife or mandoline (even better for even slices).
+I used a peeler for the ginger, but thicker knife/mandoline slices will work, too.

 Step 2: Fill the jar

-Then pour the honey over the ginger and lemon, making sure it fully submerges the ingredients.
-Also, use a clean spoon/skewer to gently shake/move the ingredients around, to make sure the honey gets to the bottom of the jar.
+Pour the honey over the ginger and lemon, making sure it fully submerges the ingredients.
+Use a clean spoon or skewer to gently move the ingredients around, ensuring the honey reaches the bottom of the jar.

-Alternatively, you can drizzle 2-3 Tbsp of honey at the bottom of the jar and between each layer.
-That way, it’s easier to make sure the ingredients are fully coated with it.
+Alternatively, drizzle 2-3 tablespoons of honey at the bottom of the jar and between each layer.
+This makes it easier to fully coat the ingredients.

 Finally, seal the jar.